brendaferrari/brendaferrari/README.md

 My name is Brenda Ferrari and I am chemistry PhD student working on my bio/cheminformatics skills.
 I write codes and blog posts to share concepts I have learned!
 If you're interested to learn with my codes feel free to explore!

+**About me!**

+* 👨🏽‍💻 I am currently working in a drug development project

+* 🌱 I am currently learning more about Python applied in Data Science

+* 📝 I am also writing a [blog](https://brendaferrari.github.io/chemdata/)

+* 🤔 My interests includes using Python, Data Science techniques to solve chemistry problems.
+I also have interest in Storytelling

+* 💼 I am pursuing a PhD in chemistry

+* 💬 Ask me about anything, I love to answer!

 #### Programming Languages